Chris Laurence, double bass

 “The resourceful John Parricelli has the right mix of lightness, rhythm and lyricism”

 MARTIN FRANCE has played with many of the world’s finest musicians.
 He has performed in all five continents including concerts and tours in over forty countries worldwide.
 Martin began performing at the age of twelve backing singers in Working Men’s clubs with Organ trios in and around Manchester, and in 1983 he began his recording career performing on several records for ECM.
-A turning point in his early career was his role within the Eighties big band LOOSE TUBES where he began long standing partnerships with many of its members.
+A turning point in his early career was his role within the Eighties big band LOOSE TUBES where he began long standing partnerships with many of its members (such as Django Bates and Iain Ballamy) and beyond (such as Kenny Wheeler, Dave Holland and Stan Sulzmann).